isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ### Azure Workflow

-Provisioning Azure Entra service account credentials for the Crossplane `ProviderConfig` is done as follows using Azure Entra (previously Azure AD) for the Service Account) and a Kubernetes Secret using Kubernetes-Native `External Secrets Operator` and `Azure Entra Federated Workload Identity`.
+Provisioning Azure Entra service account credentials for the Crossplane `ProviderConfig` is done using Azure Entra (previously Azure AD) for the Service Account) and a Kubernetes Secret using Kubernetes-Native `External Secrets Operator` and `Azure Entra Federated Workload Identity`.

 **The workflow is as follows.**